Top Travel Tips on how to Transition From Travelling as a Couple to Travel as a New Family.

 Make sure you have an equal number of things to do for the kids to balance out your time away.
 After all, it’s a family holiday, not an adult holiday with a couple of kids who just happen to be tagging along!

 If travel is going to be a big part of your new family life, invest in good, durable equipment to make the holidays easier.
 Get a good baby carrier with strong back support, a pram that is versatile for most environments and/or appropriate travel apparel for optimum comfort.
+Even a good portable car seat for travel would make those road trips so much more enjoyable.
 Ensure you are well supported in all facets of your travel from the time you leave home until you return.

 #06 – EASY AND FAMILIAR DESTINATIONS